 Rand Fishkin is the strappy, stylish, and smiling face of Moz.
 He co-founded the company and helped build it into the ubiquitous SEO powerhouse that it is today.
 He’s also a major industry authority (and evangelist) for content marketing.

 Rand’s social media presence is huge, and he has profiles on Twitter, LinkedIn, Google+, Facebook, and more.
 And while he does have 266,000 followers on Twitter at the time of publication, that quantity isn’t what makes him a great presence.
+It’s their quality.

 In 2014, Rand conducted an experiment on Twitter to determine if query and CTR impacted ranks in SERPs — and if so, how much.
 He tweeted this: And his loyal band of followers listened.
 In three hours, his blog post went from #7 in North American, non-account Google SERPs to #1.
 Aside from what this says about SEO, the underlying message here is how much sway Rand has with his following.
 All he did was tweet — and he didn’t include any hashtags or buzzwords for extra visibility.
 He asked, without even saying please, and somewhere around 175 to 250 people listened (according to his estimation).

 Even disregarding the fact that only 0.1% of his followers actually did what he asked, it’s still incredible to have the ears of 200-some people to have them act at a moment’s notice.
 This wasn’t a prolonged experiment either — it only lasted for three hours!
 That’s a lot of people acting fast.

 You can dissect his tweet a bit and say that it was in the wording — it’s appealing to be a part of something for little or no effort.
 But the fact is that he got the data he needed because people just wanted to help him.
 That is some serious loyalty.

 And as if that’s not impressive enough, he did it again this past June.
 Aside from his experiments, one of Rand’s biggest appeals in the social world is the fact that Moz is at the forefront of SEO news.
 Because of Rand’s prominence at the helm of SEO, he’s easily one of the best resources for business owners to use to stay on the cutting edge of their industry.

 And while he mixes in some tweets about his personal life and a couple other retweets, the majority of his profile is focused on marketing.
 Still, all the other stuff helps show that he’s not a guy who only promotes his work on Twitter — he’s an actual person, and he’s accessible.
 Rand also tweets several times each day, some of which are likely scheduled, but others that are definitely spur-the-moment.

 Combined, that makes him an informative, helpful, fun, and interesting person to follow.
 Who wouldn’t want that?
 What we can learn: You can inspire your followers to do some incredible things.

 Neil Patel — KISSmetrics, Crazy Egg, QuickSprout